Nuclear Fission, Uncontrolled and Controlled Chain Reactions

 Diagram illustrates a simple set-up of moderated and controlled chain reaction of Uranium-235.
 Moderators are positioned after each 'row' of fissile material (Uranium-235) to slow down emitted neutrons.
 Controlled rods are dispersed throughout the reaction chamber to reduce reaction rate.

-- Fuel rods are hollow rods made of metal, typically alloy steel, and contain a sub-critical mass of fuel or fissionable material (usually enriched uranium oxide or plutonium).
+Fuel rods are hollow rods made of metal, typically alloy steel, and contain a sub-critical mass of fuel or fissionable material (usually enriched uranium oxide or plutonium).

-- They are inserted into the reactor in a grid pattern and their combined fuel provides enough fissionable material for critical mass.
+They are inserted into the reactor in a grid pattern and their combined fuel provides enough fissionable material for critical mass.

 The heat produced by the fission reaction is transferred to the coolant.
 The coolant in a nuclear reactor prevents the fuel rods from melting and transfers the heat to the water.
-The water that is heated at the heat exchange will turn into steam which drives a turbine and produces electricity.
+The water that is heated at the heat exchange will turn into steam which drives a turbine and produces electricity via an electric generator.

 ShieldingMultiple layers of shielding surround the reactor for safety and efficiency reasons.